amnh30/MotorsContorlPanelWithLoginScreen/README.md

 Copy code
 #define MAX_TRIALS 3
 ⚙️ Stepper Motor Settings:
-The angle, direction, and speed input for the stepper motor can be customized within the RunStepperMotor function.
+The angle, direction, and speed input for the stepper motor can be customized within the RunStepperMotor function in the source code:

+c
+Copy code
+void RunStepperMotor(uint16_t angle, uint8_t direction, uint8_t speed) {
+    // Your code to control the stepper motor based on input parameters }
 🔮 Future Enhancements
 Here are some ideas for improving the system: